5 Ways to Fix Invoke this Utility Running in Elevated Mode

 I have received this message:

-“Access denied as you do not have sufficient privileges or the disk may it be locked by another process.
-You have to invoke this utility running in elevated mode and make sure the disk is unlocked”.
+“Access denied as you do not have sufficient privileges or the disk may be locked by another process You have to invoke this utility running in elevated mode and make sure the disk is unlocked”.
 How can I resolve this problem.
 Thank you

 1. Run Command Prompt as an administrator

-2. Repair PC registry
+2. Repair your PC’s registry

-3. Run chkdsk
+3. Run the CHKDSK command

 - Follow the prompts and then restart your computer.

-4. Take ownership of drive partition
+4. Take ownership of the drive partition

 - Click the Change link beside the Owner label.